 Can you tell us something about yourself?

-Well … let’s see my name is Caryn ’t Hart de Wijkerslooth.
-I’m 33 years old and I live in the lovely city of Leiden.
-I love language, good stories, roadtrips, running and bikram yoga.
+My name is Caryn ’t Hart de Wijkerslooth.
+I’m 34 years old and I live in Leiden with my husband Allard.
 I’m a lecturer of communication at TU Delft’s Centre for Languages and Academic Skills.
 We have special courses in Debating Skills, Academic Writing and Oral Presentations.
-I blog about my work at Kersen Eten Met Aristoteles.
+I help future engineers put their work in words and tell the right story to the world: in writing, debates or presentations.
+Furthermore: I’m sort of addicted to Pinterest, enjoy spending time in the pub and … I run.
+I’m training for the 10k in May.

 The first edition of a series TEDxDelftCinema evenings in Filmhuis Lumen was a big success.
 In front of a diverse group of movie-lovers, TEDfans, friends and family, Pieter Guldemond shared in a very moving way personal stories, talked about his family, his life, his personal beliefs and how he deals with being in the spotlights while also maintaining a (busy) social life.